Frequently asked questions about the Care-for-Rare Foundation

 The foundation's profile

-• Because there is still no help for 95% of rare diseases.
+• There is still no medical aid for 95% of all rare diseases.

 Common questions about your donation: